Skip to main content

 Start this free course now.
 Just create an account and sign in.
 Enrol on the course to track your learning.

-3 Developing anti-racism among young players
+3 Developing anti-racism among players

-As an ARC influencer, the coach can play an important role in supporting their young sports people to develop a critical understanding of societies and how ideas of ‘race’, ethnicity, religious and cultural difference can impact people’s lives.
-They can also help to empower young people to actively contribute to an anti-racist sporting environment and be sure to play their part in creating a welcoming and inclusive space for people of all ethnic backgrounds to feel they can be their true, authentic selves and not feel under pressure to ‘conform’ to certain cultural norms and expectations.
-As noted right at the start of the course, sport is often a place where young people meet, interact and become friends with others they might otherwise rarely come into contact with.
-The coach can help to develop cultural competence among their young players too, by seeking to value and celebrate cultural differences between players.
+As an ARC influencer, the coach can play an important role in supporting people to develop a critical understanding of the world around them and how ideas of ‘race’, ethnicity, religious and cultural difference can impact people’s lives.
+They can also help to empower people to actively contribute to an anti-racist sporting environment and be sure to play their part in creating a welcoming and inclusive space for people of all ethnic backgrounds to feel they can be their true, authentic selves and not feel under pressure to ‘conform’ to certain cultural norms and expectations.
+Sport is often a place where people meet, interact and become friends with others they might otherwise rarely come into contact with.
+The coach can help to develop cultural competence among their young players too, by seeking to value and celebrate cultural differences between themselves.

 Another way to build confidence and feelings of safety for all players is a consistent and clear approach to incidents of racial abuse and discrimination, ensuring that all incidents – small or significant – are recognised and not ignored or downplayed.
 It is important that players are also encouraged and empowered to share any incidents they experience or witness with their coach.